electro-logic/Oscilloscope/README.md

 Remote control your oscilloscope, configure settings and acquire data points

-# NOTE: This is a development branch and is NOT fully tested.
+# NOTE: This is a development branch for the Serial (RS232) interface and is NOT fully tested.

-Purpose of this branch is to remove any dependencies from the NI-VISA Runtime, only a small driver (24 KBytes) is required.

 ## Projects